myatthiri98/myat-auth-test/README.md

 ### 1. Welcome Screen

-- Displays animated welcome screen with Lottie animation
+- Displays animated welcome screen with animation
 - Options to navigate to Login or Signup

 ### 2. Sign Up